totaldebug/atomic-calendar-revive/docs/contribute/devcycle.rst

 ****************

 * Fork the repo in `github <https://github.com/totaldebug/atomic-calendar-revive>`_
-* Clone the project to your development machine
+* Clone the project to your development machine (or follow the DevContainer instructions)

 .. code-block:: bash